jbrower95/navs-examples/README.md

 This example calls out to the Coinbase API, loads the price of Bitcoin, and computes the amount in pennies.
 You might want to call this somewhere onchain, to check whether to do something -- maybe a trading strategy, or a Uniswap hook!

-3. Use `npx navs-gen`, and you'll see a `contracts` directory appear.
+3. Use `npx navskit gen`, and you'll see a `contracts` directory appear.

 Congrats, you're done!
 Publish this source code, and anyone can import your `contracts` and invoke this call from onchain.